Shimer-Fuard/Restaurant-Order-Analysis/README.md

   │-- 📄 README.md # Project documentation
 ## 🔗 **How to Use**
-Use the web [link](https://app.powerbi.com/view?r=eyJrIjoiZmExZDA5N2ItMjkxZS00ZmRiLWJjNzItOTkzMmI3MTcyMzRjIiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9&pageName=fdfe3d5b002870d3470c) to view the report online, or download the .pbix file to access and edit it using Power BI Desktop.
+Use the web [link](https://app.powerbi.com/view?r=eyJrIjoiZmExZDA5N2ItMjkxZS00ZmRiLWJjNzItOTkzMmI3MTcyMzRjIiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9&pageName=fdfe3d5b002870d3470c) to view the report online, or download the [RestaurantOrderAnalysis.pbix](RestaurantOrderAnalysis.pbix) file to access and edit it using Power BI Desktop.
 This report contains two interactive pages:

   1.Overall Analysis

   2.Menu Category Analysis

-Page Navigation - On the top-right corner of the Overall Analysis page, there is a button labeled “!
+To page navigation,On the top-right corner of the Overall Analysis page, there is a button labeled “!
 Click Here for Category Wise analysis”.
 On the Menu Category Analysis page, you’ll find a button in the top-right corner labeled “!
 Click Here for Category Overall analysis”.These navigation buttons allow users to seamlessly switch between the two pages for better exploration of insights.

+Use the attached PDF() file to read a detailed overview of the report and share it easily with others

 🔁 Page Navigation
 On the top-right corner of the Overall Analysis page, there is a button labeled “!
 Click Here for Category Wise analysis”.